bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 may be part of one or more RTP multimedia sessions, and a multimedia session may be comprised of RTP sessions carried in one or more QRT sessions.

-A QRT session inherits the standard QUIC handshake as specified in {{QUIC-TRANSPORT}}, and all communications between endpoints are secured as specified in {{QUIC-TLS}}.

-A QRT session may be established using an existing or new QUIC transport connection.
+A QRT session may be established using an existing or new QUIC transport connection as specified in section 5 of {{QUIC-TRANSPORT}}.
 For a given QUIC transport connection, QRT MUST be the only protocol using `DATAGRAM` frames.
 QRT MAY coexist on the same QUIC connection with applications using other frame types, such as `STREAM` frames.

 > **Author's Note:** When {{QUIC-DATAGRAM}} or an equivalent extension draft specifies a generic manner for multiplexing traffic destined for different applications over `DATAGRAM` frames, then